saucelabs/sauce-school/codelabs/Module4_SeleniumJava.md

 To fix this issue, you can pull in the name and the status from the test and send it to the [Sauce Labs dashboard ](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link)so you can use our tests to effectively debug and improve our application.

-In addition, right now regardless of the outcome of a test, the job in Sauce Labs will register as **Finished.** Ideally you want to know if the job was a **Pass** or a **Fail**.
+In addition, right now regardless of the outcome of a test, the job in Sauce Labs will register as **Finished** or **Error**.
+Ideally you want to know if the job was a **Pass** or a **Fail**.
 That way we can tell at a glance if a test failed or not.
 With a couple of tweaks we can make this happen easily enough.

 ### Part 1 Add a Test Name